apache/directory-fortress-core/README.md

  * SECTION 1.
 Options for using Apache Fortress and LDAP server together.
  * SECTION 2.
 Instructions for using Apache Fortress and ApacheDS LDAP server.
  * SECTION 3.
 Instructions for using Apache Fortress and Symas OpenLDAP server.
  * SECTION 4.
+Instructions for using Apache Fortress and native OpenLDAP server.
+ * SECTION 5.
 Instructions to pull Apache Fortress Core source code from Apache GIT
- * SECTION 5.
+ * SECTION 6.
 Instructions to build software package.
- * SECTION 6.
+ * SECTION 7.
 Instructions for installing OpenLDAP.
- * SECTION 7.
+ * SECTION 8.
 Instructions for using Apache Fortress with OpenLDAP.
- * SECTION 8.
+ * SECTION 9.
 Instructions to integration test.
- * SECTION 9.
+ * SECTION 10.
 Instructions to load policy data using Apache Fortress Load utility.
- * SECTION 10.
+ * SECTION 11.
 Instructions to run the Apache Fortress Command Line Interpreter (CLI).
- * SECTION 11.
+ * SECTION 12.
 Instructions to run the Apache Fortress Command Console.
- * SECTION 12.
+ * SECTION 13.
 Instructions to build and test the Apache Fortress samples.
- * SECTION 13.
+ * SECTION 14.
 Instructions to performance test.
- * SECTION 14.
+ * SECTION 15.
 Instructions to encrypt LDAP passwords used in config files.

 ___________________________________________________________________________________
 # Document Overview